The Appalachian State University campus is currently operating under SPECIAL conditions.

 - All those participating in Recruitment must attend a Potential New Member Information Session***.
 They will be held on:

-- Wednesday, September 4, 2019.
-7pm in Blue Ridge Ballroom of the Plemmons Student Union.
+- Tuesday, September 1, 2020 at 7pm in Blue Ridge Ballroom (Plemmons Student Union)

 - Beginning with the first day of classes through Bid Day, potential new members will not be allowed at any fraternity social events except sanctioned recruitment events.